 If you use "Neironim", liquid wax candles that are inserted into glass holders, it is advisable to place a little water or oil in the glass before inserting the candle today, on erev Yom Tov, so that the metal disk that supports the wick will not stick to the bottom of the glass, which would cause a halachic issue on the second night of Yom Tov.
-(See entry above for the second night of Sukkos.)
+(See entry for Simchas Torah.)